wtmoose/TuneKit/README.md

 #TuneKit

-TuneKit lets you easily create ad-hoc control panels to modify the look and feel of your iOS app in real time.
+TuneKit lets you easily create custom control panels to modify the look and feel of your iOS app in real time.
 Tune animations, colors, etc. and get instant feedback.

-The current state of this project is very experimental. _APIs or even the name of the project may change drastically_.
-Check back later for a more stable version.

 ##Overview